-The Company has employed experienced professionals to carry out the internal audits to review the adequacy and compliance to the laid down procedures to manage key risks.
+Our Internal Audit department comprises of in-house Internal Auditors who are professionally qualified.
+They routinely and regularly carry out the internal audits to review the adequacy and compliance to the laid down procedures to manage key risks.

-The Audit Committee of the Board regularly reviews the adequacy & effectiveness of internal audit environment and implementation of internal audit recommendations including those relating to strengthening of Companys risk management policies & systems.
+The Audit Committee of the Board regularly reviews the adequacy & effectiveness of internalaudit environment and implementation of internal audit recommendations including those relating to strengthening of Companys risk management policies & systems.

 Your Companys philosophy is of zero tolerance towards all applicable legal non-compliances.

 The importance of Human Resource has Increased with the passing year.
 We continuously emphasize on strengthening employee-employer relationship by formulating effective strategies and improvising functional processes vital to achieve the Organizational goals.
 Recruitment and retention of human resources is always a challenge in the growing business organizations.
 The business as of now involves a limited number of professionals, however, with growing business needs, your Company may be required to hire the additional talent pool of requisite experience and qualifications.

 The Statement in this Management Discussion and Analysis report, describing the Companys outlook, projections, estimates, expectations or predictions may be "Forward looking Statements" within the meaning of applicable securities laws or regulations.
 Actual results could differ materially from those expressed or implied.